iverenshaguy/book-a-meal/README.md

 ## Features

+### Users

+* Users can signin and signup on the app as either caterer or customer
+* Users can reset their password

 ### Caterers

-* Signup and Login
-* Create Meals
-* Modiy Meals
-* Delete Meals
-* Setup Menu for Particular Day
+* Caterers can create meals
+* Caterers can modify meals
+* Caterers can delete meals
+* Caterers can setup menu for a particular day
-* Get All Orders for a Specific Day
+* Caterers can modify menu for a particular day
+* Caterers can get a particular order
+* Caterers can mark a pending order as delivered
-* Get All Caterer's Orders on the platform
+* Caterers can get all their orders on the platform
-* Get Order Notifications
+* Caterers can get all their orders for a specific day
+* Caterers can get order notifications

 ### Customers

-* Signup and Login
-* Make an Order
-* Modify an Order
+* Customers can make an order
+* Customers can modify or cancel an order within 100 seconds of creating it
-* Get Menu for the Day
+* Customers can get the menu for the day
-* Get Meal Order History
-* Get New Menu Notifications
+* Customers can get a particular order
+* Customers can get all their orders on the platform
+* Customers can get all their orders for a specific day
+* Customers can get new menu notifications

 ## Getting Started